venenux/alpine-wiki/tutorials/alpine-tutorial-desktop-wayland-try.md

 rc-service elogind restart

 rc-service polkit restart

-rc-update del lightdm
 ```

 > **Warning** your user name must be `general`, you can put a "human name" as you wish, later.

-> **Note** pure wayland will work only in modern gpu, otherwise will use xwayland if you need some modules like xf86-video packages as `xf86-video-intel`, `xf86-video-amdgpu`, `xf86-video-noveau`, `xf86-video-ati` or `xf86-video-nv`
+> **Note** pure wayland will work only in modern gpu, `xf86-video-intel`, `xf86-video-amdgpu`, `xf86-video-noveau`, `xf86-video-ati` or `xf86-video-nv` may not work due crap wayland requirements

-## Instalacion WAYLAND Alpine
+## Instalacion Desktop WAYLAND Alpine

+At the moment of alpine 3.16 and wayland development, this mayor shit is
+that only works with OpenGL and 3D acceleration, its pretty ilogical that
+a so reduced environment need 3D for mostly eye candy.. ironically thing!

 ```
+apk add gtk-update-icon-cache hicolor-icon-theme paper-gtk-theme adwaita-icon-theme \
+ numix-icon-theme numix-themes numix-themes-gtk2 numix-themes-gtk3 numix-themes-metacity numix-themes-openbox numix-themes-xfce4-notifyd numix-themes-xfwm4

+apk add xwayland
-apk add wayland wlroots foot sway sway-doc bemenu swaylock swaylockd swaybg swayidle \
+ wayland wlroots foot sway sway-doc bemenu swaylock swaylockd swaybg swayidle \
  weston weston-backend-wayland weston-backend-x11 weston-backend-drm weston-backend-wayland weston-backend-headless \
  weston-doc weston-shell-desktop weston-desktop-x11 weston-clients weston-terminal \
  weston-xwayland weston-shell-desktop weston-shell-fullscreen weston-cms-static